Freegle/iznik-nuxt3/README.md

 * Use of layout.

 What doesn't exist yet:
 * The actual pages for the app don't exist.
+There's no real Freegle function yet.
+* The API layer isn't copied over.
+* We'll need to rewrite the stores, and this is a good opportunity to organise the use of the store better.
 * Can't generate a static site yet.
 Looks like this is coming soon in Nuxt3 - see https://github.com/nuxt/framework/discussions/560.
 Meanwhile npm run dev.
 * Persistent store.
 We may want to rethink how we do this given the hassle of localForage, IndexedDB etc.